-The 106.5-mile Florida Keys Overseas Heritage Trail (FKOHT) will stretch the length of the Florida Keys, from Key Largo to Key West, the southernmost point of the continental United States.
-The trail...
+The Florida Keys Overseas Heritage Trail (FKOHT) is planned to stretch 106 miles along the length of the Florida Keys, from Key Largo to Key West, the southernmost point of the continental United...

 My wife and I took the trip together and really enjoyed it.
 We started at Key Largo by parking our vehicle (free of charge with advance arrangements) at the Key Largo Chamber of Commerce/Visitor's Center.
 We unloaded our bikes here and started at 6 AM pedaling south from mile marker 106.
 We were in Key West at 4 PM.
 Other than a few blinding rainstorms, the trip was uneventful.
 We enjoyed an extra day and night in Key West, then headed north.
 Knowing that wind conditions are tougher going north, we planned the return trip in 2 days - smart planning!
 50 miles into the 20-25 mph winds was all we wanted to tackle in one day.
 All along the way, you'll find great little restaurants, shops, etc. On the way north, we decided not to tempt our fate a second time on the 7 mile bridge.
 Here's a secret...the Lower Keys has a bus service with stops scattered all throughout the Keys.
 Buses have bike racks on them, and for just a few bucks you can put your bike on the bus and ride across the 7 mile bridge, or through any other areas that you wish not to bike.
 One more tip...we took a long time in advance studying Google Earth satellite and street views to get a good idea of what we were up against.
 Very good tool to help you see the bike path, bridges, etc.